Add Your Heading Text Here

 Table of Contents

-When it comes to collecting location-based information, scraping Google Maps is one of the best option, offering everything from phone numbers to reviews and other details like operating hours, current open status, ratings, etc.
+When it comes to collecting location-based information, scraping Google Maps is one of the best options, offering everything from phone numbers to reviews and other details like operating hours, current open status, ratings, etc.

-However, manually collecting this data can be super time-consuming, prone to errors and inefficient.
+However, manually collecting this data can be super time-consuming, prone to errors, and inefficient.

 In this article, we’ll explore how to automate the process using Scrapingdog’s Google Maps API and Python.